Grid-aware aggregation and realtime disaggregation of distributed energy resources in radial networks: Introduction

+Since Carpentier's original OPF formulation~\cite{carpentier1962contribution} and subsequent improvements in optimization solvers, the OPF problem has become a powerful methodology for optimizing the dispatch of various grid resources.
+This is because OPF-based methods can account for the underlying grid physics, static network constraints on voltages and apparent branch flows, and resource limitations.
+However, it was also recognized early on that the nonlinear AC power flow equations that model the underlying grid physics render the AC OPF problem non-convex\cite{molzahn2017computing}.

-Traditional optimization techniques for dispatching resources include linear OPF based \textit{LinDist} models~\cite{baran1989optimal}.
-These models work well close to the expected conditions of the system (e.g., lossless).
-In~\cite{nazir2019convex}, it is shown, using a simple example, how solutions of the \textit{LinDist} model can lead to voltage violations under some operating conditions.
-Recently, improved linear approximations of the power flow equations have been proposed that provide improved accuracy over a wider range of operation~\cite{yang2016optimal}.
-However, the solution space of the power flow equations is highly non-convex, which means that such methods cannot provide guarantees of feasibility under all conditions.
-A comprehensive review of the many linear power flow formulations can be found in~\cite{stott2009dc}.
+To overcome the computational challenges associated with non-convex OPF formulations, many recent techniques involve using linear approximations or convex relaxations \cite{molzahn_hiskens-fnt2019}.
+Traditional optimization techniques for dispatching resources include linear OPF-based \textit{LinDist} models~\cite{baran1989optimal}.
+These models work well when the distribution system is not heavily loaded (e.g., low losses).
+In~\cite{nazir2019convex}, it is shown how optimal DER dispatch based of the \textit{LinDist} model can lead to voltage violations.
+Similarly, the authors in~\cite{dvijotham2016error} quantified the errors associated with more general linear power flow approximations.
+Recently, improved linear approximations of the power flow equations have been proposed that provide improved accuracy over a wider range of operation~\cite{bolognani2015fast,arnold2016optimal}.
+However, the solution space of the AC power flow equations is highly non-convex, which means that linear approximations alone cannot guarantee a network-admissible dispatch under all (net) load conditions.

-Recently, lot of attention has been given to the convex relaxation of the power flow equations.
-The main among these in the literature include the semi-definite programs (SDP)~\cite{lavaei2012zero}, second order cones~\cite{jabr2006radial}, and the quadratic relaxations~\cite{coffrin2016qc}.
-These convex relaxations provide a lower bound on the globally optimal AC solution.
-Several works in literature such as~\cite{gan2015exact} have shown that under some conditions these relaxations can be exact and the solution of the relaxed convex problem is the global optimum of the original AC OPF problem.
-However, these conditions fail to hold under reverse power flows from extreme solar PV, which engenders a non-zero duality gap and a non-physical solution~\cite{huang2017sufficient}.
+Beyond linear approximations, recent attention in literature has focused on convex relaxations of the AC power flow equations, including second-order cone programs, semi-definite programs, and quadratic relaxations~\cite{taylor2015convex}.
+Several works in literature have shown that, under certain analytical conditions, these relaxations can be exact and the solution of the relaxed convex problem then represents the global optimum of the original non-convex AC OPF problem~\cite{gan2015exact}.
+However, these conditions fail to hold under extreme solar PV injections, when the network experiences reverse power flows, which engenders a non-zero duality gap solution that may not be network admissible, i.e., not feasible in the original AC OPF formulation~\cite{huang2017sufficient}.